email-service/email-service/USERGUIDE.md

 All ESP configurations share the following common parameters:

-    •	esp: The name of the ESP.
+    - esp: The name of the ESP.
-    •	name: A descriptive name for your configuration.
-    •	host: The host URL of the ESP.
+	- logger : boolean , trace mode (Facultatif)

 ### Postmark